swami1995/swami1995.github.io/_includes/cv.md

  I am a first year PhD student at the Robotics Institute at CMU and am broadly interested in machine learning problems faced by robotics systems.
 I like to seek solutions to these problems by looking at them from a more foundational lens of optimization and graphical models, sometimes taking inspiration from neuroscience and cognitive psychology.
-I previously finished my Masters in Robotics from <b>Robotics Institute</b> and was advised by [Katia Sycara](https://www.ri.cmu.edu/ri-faculty/katia-sycara/).
+I previously finished my Masters in Robotics from <b>Robotics Institute</b> and was advised by [Prof. Katia Sycara](https://www.ri.cmu.edu/ri-faculty/katia-sycara/).
 My publications and descriptions of some selected projects are available below and on [my Google Scholar page](https://scholar.google.com/citations?user=do8COWIAAAAJ&hl=en).
 I also recently interned at [Nuro](https://nuro.ai/), self-driving car startup, where I worked on developing a differentiable planning pipeline.

 ## <i class="fa fa-chevron-right"></i> Education